bstiles13/NYT-React-Search/README.md

   * `End Date` (optional)

 2. Click <b>Search</b> to display new results.
-New results will replace any articles in the database (and on the webpage) that were not favorited from a previous search.
+New results will replace any articles in the database (and on the webpage) that are not favorited or "starred".

 2. Your <b>Search Results</b> will have the following: